IBM/prompt-declaration-language/README.md

 and all code is executed locally.
 To use the `--sandbox` flag, you need to have a docker daemon running, such as [Rancher Desktop](https://rancherdesktop.io).

+Note that the `--sandbox` flag is currently not available to BAM users.

 The interpreter prints out a log by default in the file `log.txt`.
 This log contains the details of inputs and outputs to every block in the program.
 It is useful to examine this file when the program is behaving differently than expected.
 The log displays the exact prompts submitted to models by LiteLLM (after applying chat templates), which can be useful for debugging.